One of the toughest things about being a beginner rock drummer is coming up with drum fills that are easy enough to play.

-Drum fills.
-The one brief moment in time where the drummer can improvise and fully express themselves in a way to best serve the song.
-Today I’m here to give you the perfect start to learning drum fills and getting fluent with the different parts of the drum kit.
-We’ll cover the most popular fills used in rock music which will act as the building blocks for future, advanced patterns you start to create.
+On this page, you’ll learn 7 basic rock drum fills and get fluent with the different parts of the drum kit.
+We’ll cover the most popular fills used in rock music, which will act as the building blocks for advanced patterns you’ll create in the future.

-Some drummers think it’s a time where you can play a complex pattern or perform a miniature solo.
-While this is technically correct, a drum fill is essentially meant to be a transition piece.
-They’re used when you want to move to different sections in the song, such as from a verse to a chorus.
+Some drummers think a fill is the time to play a complex pattern or perform a miniature solo.
+While this is technically correct, a drum fill is meant to be a transition piece.
+You use it when you want to move to a different section in the song, such as from a verse to a chorus.
 Basically, a drum fill should be a deviation from what you’re playing in order to introduce something new to the listener.

-You can play a drum fill for as long as you want, but there are three common durations for fills that you’ll hear in rock music pretty regularly.
-There’s a full bar, half bar, and a quarter bar drum fill.
+You can play a drum fill for as long as you want, but there are three common durations for fills that you’ll hear regularly in rock music: the full bar (the longest), the half bar, and the quarter bar (the shortest).
 The main goal is to internalize the timing of these fills so you know when to start, and when to stop.